crystal-lang/crystal/_gitbook/syntax_and_semantics/virtual_and_abstract_types.md

 # Virtual and abstract types

-When a variable's type combines different types under the same hierarchy, its type becomes a **virtual type**.
+When a variable's type combines different types under the same class hierarchy, its type becomes a **virtual type**.
 This applies to every class except for `Reference`.
 An example:

 ```ruby
 class Animal